-- The Proponent must not destroy, modify or otherwise physically affect any structures within the Cumberland District Hospital Group or the curtilage of the Parramatta Female Factory and Institutions Precinct, except as identified in the documents listed in Condition A1. - E67 The proponent must prepare an analysis of alternatives to demolition of CHIP Hostel No. 1 before the commencement of construction.
+- E66 The Proponent must not destroy, modify or otherwise physically affect any structures within the Cumberland District Hospital Group or the curtilage of the Parramatta Female Factory and Institutions Precinct, except as identified in the documents listed in Condition A1. - E67 The proponent must prepare an analysis of alternatives to demolition of CHIP Hostel No. 1 before the commencement of construction in Cumberland Hospital (East Campus) or any work in the Fleet/Factory street intersection which would preclude consequential rail realignment if the CHIP Hostel No. 1 were retained.
 The analysis must be submitted to the Secretary stating a preferred option for approval.
 If demolition of the CHIP Hostel No. 1 is proposed, justification must be provided which considers the following guidelines included in the Parramatta North Urban Transformation Consolidated Conservation Management Plan (UrbanGrowth NSW, 2017): - (a) that there is no prudent or feasible alternative; - (b) demolition would result in no or minimal impacts on the heritage significance of the place or the wider Parramatta North Historic Sites; and - (c) demolition would be of an overall benefit to the heritage significance of the place and the wider Parramatta North Historic Sites.